 Agency calls on athletes, entourage, and all stakeholders to note major modifications concerning the use of salbutamol and injectable glucocorticoids

-Further to our communication on 30 September 2021, the World Anti-Doping Agency (WADA) wishes to remind stakeholders that the 2022 List of Prohibited Substances and Methods (List); the 2022 Summary of Major Modifications and Explanatory Notes; and the 2022 Monitoring Program come into force on 1 January 2022.
-The 2022 List was approved by WADA’s Executive Committee (ExCo) during its meeting on 14 September 2021.
+The World Anti-Doping Agency (WADA) wishes to remind athletes and all other stakeholders that the 2022 List of Prohibited Substances and Methods (List) enters into force today (1 January).
+The 2022 List was approved by WADA’s Executive Committee (ExCo) during its meeting on 14 September 2021 and was first published on 30 September 2021.

 The List is one of the eight International Standards that are mandatory for all Signatories of the World Anti-Doping Code (Code).
 It designates what substances and methods are prohibited both in- and out-of-competition and which substances are banned in particular sports.

-As outlined in the 2022 Summary of Major Modifications and Explanatory Notes, the Major Modifications for 2022 include the following:
+On 30 September 2021, WADA also published the 2022 Summary of Major Modifications and Explanatory Notes (along with the 2022 Monitoring Program).
+Please take special note that the Major Modifications for 2022 include the following:

 The draft 2021 List, which was considered by WADA’s ExCo during its September 2020 meeting, proposed prohibiting all injectable routes of administration of glucocorticoids in-competition.
 While this modification was approved, the ExCo asked WADA Management to implement the prohibition only as of 1 January 2022, to allow enough time for stakeholders to learn and adapt to this change.